BrainSpate Logo

 Quick Summary

-One of the biggest advantages of WordPress is that the users receive constant updates for the core as well as the themes and plugins.
-That means the websites are always updated with the latest features and functionalities.
+One of the biggest advantages of WordPress is that users receive constant updates for the core, as well as for themes and plugins.
+This ensures websites are always equipped with the latest features and functionalities.

-But some updates, especially with the plugins, can totally disrupt your website.
-And a prime example of that is WooCommerce, which you use to turn your website into an eCommerce store.
-Since WooCommerce is fundamentally integral to the eCommerce store, even one issue with the update can bring the whole site down.
+However, some updates, especially plugin updates, can disrupt your website entirely.
+A prime example is WooCommerce, which you use to turn your site into an eCommerce store.
+Since WooCommerce is integral to your store, even a single issue with an update can bring the whole site down.
 That’s why you need to be very careful with it.

-So, how to update WooCommerce correctly?
+So, how do you update WooCommerce correctly?
 Are there any precautions to take?
-And more importantly, what do the WooCommerce experts suggest on this matter?
-I’ll answer all of these questions, but first, let’s see “Why?”.
+And, more importantly, what do WooCommerce experts suggest?
+I’ll answer all these questions, but first, let’s explore why.

 Why Update WooCommerce Carefully?

-Contrary to other plugins, it’s highly recommended to disable automatic updates for WooCommerce, and there are a few reasons behind that.
+Unlike other plugins, it’s highly recommended to disable WooCommerce’s automatic updates for a few reasons.

 Potential Breakage